-Plaintiffs are animal rights activists who believe that their city's use of horse drawn carriages constitutes cruelty to animals.
-The city, purporting to enact reasonable time, place and manner restrictions, enacted an ordinance requiring plaintiffs to stay approximately 100 feet away from the carriage loading site, and prohibiting them from approaching or offering leaflets to individuals waiting for carriage rides.
-Under the ordinance, protestors were allowed to distribute leaflets to individuals as they left the carriage rides.
+Plaintiffs are animal rights activists who believe that horse drawn carriages constitutes cruelty to animals.
+The city, claiming to be to enacting reasonable time, place and manner restrictions, enacted an ordinance requiring plaintiffs to stay approximately 100 feet away from the carriage loading site, and prohibiting them from approaching or offering leaflets to individuals waiting for carriage rides.
+Protestors are allowed to distribute leaflets to individuals as they leave the carriage rides.
 The city seeks to justify the restriction as a way of "preserving the peace" and "preventing criminal conduct."
 Plaintiff's claim that the restrictions were imposed by the city simply because it feared that the protests might drive away customers.
 Is the ordinance valid under the First Amendment?
 See Saltz v.
 City of Frederick, 538 F.Supp.3d 510 (D. Md.
 2021).

 On p.
-377, insert the following new problem # 1, and renumber the remaining problems:
+377, insert the following new problem # 2, and renumber the remaining problems: